Mobolaji-Github/personal-cv/README.md

 # personal-cv
-Webpage designed in other to get acceptance for data science masters
+Webpage designed in order to get acceptance for data science masters